-- Outdoor watering is limited to two days per week at most: Even-numbered addresses may water on Mondays and Thursdays.
-Odd-numbered addresses may water on Tuesdays and Fridays. (effective April 1, 2023);
+- Outdoor watering is limited to one day per week at most: Even-numbered addresses may water on Mondays.
+Odd-numbered addresses may water on Tuesdays.
+(Nov.
+1 through Mar.
+31);

 - All property owners must fix leaks, breaks, or other sprinkler system malfunctions when they find them, or within 48 hours of receiving a notice from PWP;